 Along with the uptick in front end grip, there’s a noticeable increase in traction.
 This time, no matter how hard I hunt, that understeer is proving tricky to locate.
 Body roll is drastically reduced too, but it’s not like the MR is horribly firm as a result.
 Far from it.

-Although the Tommi Makinen Edition is the one I find myself wanting due to the history and the way it looks, the XI FQ-360 is the car that moves me most as a driver.
+Although the Tommi Makinen Edition is the one I find myself wanting due to the history and the way it looks, the IX FQ-360 is the car that moves me most as a driver.
 It’s a truly memorable car to pilot in a way modern vehicles with similar power outputs just aren’t.
 I’ve never even thought about owning a latter-era Evo before, but today that’s certainly changed.